hsw28/BADASS/README.md

 accerror.m = computes decoding error after decoding acceleration using decodeACC.m

-decodeACC.m = decodes acceration using position and spike times
+decodeAcc.m = decodes acceration using position and spike times

-decodeACCSHIFT.m = allows you to shift decoding in time to see most accurate decoding offset
+decodeAccSHIFT.m = allows you to shift decoding in time to see most accurate decoding offset

 decodeVel.m = computes velocity from position

+decodeVelSHIFT.m = allows you to shift decoding in time to see most accurate decoding offset

 spearman_rankresults.m = uses spearman's rho to compute accuracy of decoding